Lakshmi Temple, Khajuraho

-Lakshmi temple (Devanagari: लक्ष्मी मंदिर) is dedicated to Goddess Lakshmi, consort of Lord Vishnu.
+Lakshmi Temple (Devanagari: लक्ष्मी मंदिर) is dedicated to Hindu Goddess Lakshmi.

 This structure is one of the monument among Khajuraho Group of Monuments, a World Heritage Site in India.

 Location

 The temple is located in the Western Group of Temple Complex Khajuraho.
 Inside the temple complex, it is located north to Varaha Temple and opposite Lakshaman Temple.

 Khajuraho is a small village in Chattarpur District of Madhya Pradesh, India.

 Architecture

 Temple structure rests on square shaped modest (chabutara).
 It has small sanctum.

 The side and back walls do not have any sculptures.